 Most listings are in the $30's per square foot per year.
 The North Main Street District submarket is going through a a rise in rates.
 In the last 3 months, the median rate went up $3 per sqft per year.
-That's a 12% rise in rent.
+That's a 11% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the North Main Street District submarket has smaller rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Metropolitan Los Angeles market, the North Main Street District region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 5 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 5 listings have come on the market, which means office spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 120% of the listings in the North Main Street District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,020 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are around 3 floors.
-Most buildings in this market were built in 2001 and are Class A.
+Even though the median size is 3,530 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are around 3 stories.
+Most buildings in this area were built in 2001 and are Class A.

-This region is fairly equally mixed residential and commercial.
-Agriculture is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst North Main Street District residents.
+This area is fairly equally mixed residential and commercial.
+Agriculture is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst North Main Street District occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.